 Prioritise comfort and precision

-Confirm high quality contact cooling, then check for interchangeable tips for face, nose, ears, and bikini contours.
-These two factors shape the client experience more than headline power figures.
+Check for high quality contact cooling first, then look for interchangeable tips for the face, nose, ears and bikini contours.
+Those two things shape the client experience far more than flashy power claims.

 Model your total cost of ownership

-Calculate per treatment cost over three years including consumables, servicing, and handpiece life.
-Machines like Nu TriLaze Plus and Nu eRays Plus keep this figure very low, which supports healthier pricing flexibility.
+Work out the per treatment cost over three years, including consumables, servicing and handpiece life.
+Machines like Nu TriLaze Plus and Nu eRays Plus keep that figure low, which gives you more room on pricing.

 Verify approvals and training plan

-Choose FDA or medical CE systems and secure Core of Knowledge training.
-Our courses include machine maintenance, cleaning, and practical operation, followed by certification for insurance and council compliance.
+Choose FDA or medical CE systems and lock in Core of Knowledge training.
+Our courses cover machine care, cleaning and practical use, then lead into certification for insurance and council compliance.

 Test drive in a live demo

-Evaluate interface logic, cooling feel, and spot size transitions with a model.
-Book easily via Book a Demo or request a remote walk through.
+Check the interface logic, the feel of the cooling and how easily spot sizes change with a live model.
+Book via Book a Demo or ask for a remote walk through.

 Why British Institute of Lasers often fits best

-Our three hair removal platforms pair strong clinical capability with practical ownership economics.
-Nu TriLaze Plus combines 755 nm, 808 nm, 1064 nm with an integrated skin analyser and interchangeable tips for precise work.
-Nu TriLaze Lite brings the same triple wavelength coverage in a compact form that travels neatly between rooms.
-Nu eRays Plus streamlines control via the handpiece, keeping pulse delivery fast, steady, and comfortable.
-All include free training and lifetime guidance, plus the 72 hour swap guarantee to minimise downtime.
+Our three hair removal platforms combine strong clinical capability with sensible ownership costs.
+Nu TriLaze Plus brings together 755 nm, 808 nm and 1064 nm with an integrated skin analyser and interchangeable tips for more precise work.
+Nu TriLaze Lite offers the same triple wavelength coverage in a compact format that moves neatly between rooms.
+Nu eRays Plus keeps control close to hand on the handpiece, helping pulse delivery stay fast, steady and comfortable.
+All include free training and lifetime guidance, plus the 72 hour swap guarantee to cut downtime.

-If you prefer an at a glance overview of the core steps your team will follow on day one, the checklist below might help.
-It is the same onboarding flow we use during training at our Coventry premises and in on site sessions where appropriate.
+If you want a quick view of the steps your team will follow on day one, the checklist below helps.
+It is the same onboarding flow we use during training at our Coventry premises and during on site sessions where needed.

-- Confirm Fitzpatrick type and hair calibre via analyser.
+- Confirm Fitzpatrick type and hair calibre with the analyser.

-- Patch test and record response at 24 and 48 hours.
+- Patch test and record the response at 24 and 48 hours.

 - Set parameters using presets, then fine tune for comfort.